Trip Highlights

 Experience required for conducting Tent Peak Climbing

-For tent peak climbing, the climber should have experience of mountain walking and should be physically fit and healthy.
+For tent peak climbing, the climber should have experience in mountain walking and should be physically fit and healthy.
 The climber should be ready to overcome all the obstacles and challenges that may arise during the process of climbing.

 Pre-Trip Meeting as well as Insurance required for Tent Peak Summit

 Before starting the climbing package we arrange a meeting where all the details of peak climbing will be discussed more clearly and introduction with each other will be done completely.
-Nepal Nomad's booking terms & conditions of joining Tent Peak Climbing Trek include that you must be fully insured with medical, emergency rescue evacuations including trip cancellation insurance which should cover over 3000m to 6000m.
+Nepal Nomad's booking terms & conditions of joining Tent Peak Climbing Trek include that you must be fully insured with medical, and emergency rescue evacuations including trip cancellation insurance which should cover over 3000m to 6000m.

 A Regular Day in the Journey of Tent Peak Climbing

-As for describing day to day, your Sherpa will bring your morning tea or coffee as per your wish to your room at 6:30 am where he or she will inform you to get ready for breakfast and other necessary things that you need to do before starting the hiking program.
+As for describing day-to-day, your Sherpa will bring your morning tea or coffee as per your wish to your room at 6:30 am where he or she will inform you to get ready for breakfast and other necessary things that you need to do before starting the hiking program.
 After having breakfast, you will pack your bag and get ready for the trekking, where we will hike for 3 to 4 hours and stop at the point where we will be having lunch.
 After lunch, you will continue for the next 2 or 3 hours and stop at the lodges for a night's stay.

 Accommodation and Meals in the Tent Peak Expedition

 As mentioned in the itinerary we provide you three meals on a full board basis.
 Every day dinner and breakfast will be placed lodge you spend overnight but Lunch will be taken on your way to next village.
-Farewell dinner, breakfast, and reception will be provided in Kathmandu.
+Farewell, dinner, breakfast, and reception will be provided in Kathmandu.

 Altitude Sickness Risk in the Tent Peak Climbing Journey

-Altitude sickness which can occur in three stages like Acute Mountain Sickness (AMS), High Altitude Pulmonary Edema (HAPE), and High Altitude Cerebral Edema (HACE), occurs in those who are not used to the high elevation.
+Altitude sickness which can occur in three stages Acute Mountain Sickness (AMS), High Altitude Pulmonary Edema (HAPE), and High Altitude Cerebral Edema (HACE), occurs in those who are not used to the high elevation.
 For this reason, we have prepared acclimatization so that there won’t be any sickness.
 The main symptoms that need to be noticed are headache, irregular breathing, dizziness, puffiness of fingers and glands.
-We also have prepared all the medical treatment for it.
+We also have prepared all the medical treatments for it.
 If it does not recover then we will descend to a lower altitude for fast recovery.

-The permits required for Tent Peak Summiting Ventures are as prescribed; the AnnapurnaConservation Area Permit, local government’s permit, Nepal Mountaineering Association Permit (NMA permit) the Trekker’s Information Management System (TIMS) card.
+• The permits required for Tent Peak Summiting Ventures are as prescribed; the AnnapurnaConservation Area Permit, local government’s permit, Nepal Mountaineering Association Permit (NMA permit) the Trekker’s Information Management System (TIMS) card.

-All Nepal Nomad needs is your trust during times of emergencies as our team shall stay prepared and ready for whatever is yet to come.
+• All Nepal Nomad needs is your trust during times of emergencies as our team shall stay prepared and ready for whatever is yet to come.
 We shall use our best experience and pieces of training to tackle the situation as we ensure your safety during the Tent Peak Climbing Adventure.
 We shall even go to the extent of calling helicopter evacuation if required in the circumstance.

-If you undertake the Tent Peak Summiting Trip with the company of the team of Nepal Nomad, then there is no reason to worry about your safety whether you are conducting a solo trip or in a group, no matter the gender grounds.
+• If you undertake the Tent Peak Summiting Trip with the company of the team of Nepal Nomad, then there is no reason to worry about your safety whether you are conducting a solo trip or in a group, no matter the gender grounds.

-We request you to not expect a lot in higher regions as there will only be the availability of basic level toilet facilities whereas in the off-beaten paths, that too won’t be available and thus, different measures need to be applied for waste disposal.
+• We request you to not expect a lot in higher regions as there will only be the availability of basic level toilet facilities whereas in the off-beaten paths, that too won’t be available and thus, different measures need to be applied for waste disposal.
 However, you will have plenty of comfort regarding toilet facilities in the city areas.

-Only certain Tent Peak summit gears will be available on rent, especially the professional ones whereas the basic gears won’t be available to get on rent.
+• Only certain Tent Peak summit gears will be available on rent, especially the professional ones whereas the basic gears won’t be available to get on rent.

-Regular communication facility with members outside of the trip cannot be promised all throughout the journey, however, it can be arranged in the facilitated areas.
+• Regular communication facility with members outside of the trip cannot be promised all throughout the journey, however, it can be arranged in the facilitated areas.